EnderallyGolem/Enders-Blender/README.md

 ### Player Tools:
 ###### Room Stat Tracker
 - GUI Display
-    - Overlay which display the number of deaths, time spent, or/and number of strawberries obtained in a room (can be customised)
+    - Overlay which display the number of deaths, time spent (in-game or/and real-time), or/and number of strawberries obtained in a room (can be customised)
     - Timer can be set to freeze on pause/afk/in cutscene.
 - Stats Menu
     - Menu which shows information for all rooms